ppetrovtv/pine_script_docs/source/Strategies.rst

 orders are shown in the List of Trades on StrategyTester tab, they all are linked according FIFO (first in, first out) rule.
 If an entry order ID is not specified for an exit order in code, the exit order closes the first entry order that opened market position.
-Let’s study the following
+Let's study the following
 example:

 ::